 - Relying on the CIT's opinion in Government of Sri Lanka v.
-United States and Commerce's 1999 determination in Stainless Steel Sheet and Strip Korea Final, Hyundai Steel argues that the fee exemptions do not provide a financial contribution or a benefit because they are reimbursements for construction costs incurred by companies that build infrastructure on the government's behalf.148 - Hyundai Steel's citation to Stainless Steel Sheet and Strip Korea Final149 is unavailing.
+United States and Commerce's 1999 determination in Stainless Steel Sheet and Strip Korea Final, Hyundai Steel argues that the fee exemptions do not provide a financial contribution or a benefit because they are reimbursements for construction costs incurred by companies that build infrastructure on the government's behalf.151 - Hyundai Steel's citation to Stainless Steel Sheet and Strip Korea Final152 is unavailing.
 That determination did not address financial contribution at all, and found instead that the program was not specific based on usage data "since 1991" showing that "a diverse grouping of private sector companies across a broad range of industrial sectors have made a number of investments in infrastructure facilities at various ports in Korea," and that "{i}n each case, the company which built the infrastructure" received fee exemptions and the right to charge fees to other users.
 In other words, Commerce did not base its specificity finding on the fact that the program is purportedly "widely available," as Hyundai Steel argues here, but the actual users in fact were many and diverse, based on information on the record in that case.
-150 - Commerce has flatly rejected the "widely available" theory of de facto specificity as directly at odds with the purpose of the statute.151 - In the Preliminary Results, Commerce found that this program is de facto specific because "the number of companies that were approved/received assistance were limited in number, and neither Hyundai Steel nor the Korean government has challenged the factual basis for this conclusion.152 - Regarding Government of Sri Lanka v.
-United States there are distinctions that case involved reimbursements to a purchaser of an input, ostensibly to cover the above-market price that the purchaser paid to its input supplier as a result of a government-mandated "guarantee price" scheme with three parties involved, the government, the input supplier, and
+153 - Commerce has flatly rejected the "widely available" theory of de facto specificity as directly at odds with the purpose of the statute.154 - In the Preliminary Results, Commerce found that this program is de facto specific because "the number of companies that were approved and received assistance were limited in number."155 - Regarding Government of Sri Lanka v.
+United States there are distinctions that case involved reimbursements to a purchaser of an input, ostensibly to cover the above-market price that the purchaser paid to its input supplier as a result of a government-mandated "guarantee price" scheme with three parties involved, the government, the input supplier, and the input purchaser, whereas in this case only two parties are involved, the GOK and

-148 See Nucor Rebuttal Brief - Hyundai Steel at 8.
+151 See Nucor Rebuttal Brief at 11.

-149 See Stainless Steel Sheet and Strip Korea Final, 64 FR at 30649.
+152 See Stainless Steel Sheet and Strip Korea Final, 64 FR at 30649.

-150 See Nucor Rebuttal Brief at 8-10.
+153 See Nucor Rebuttal Brief at 11-12.

-151 Id. at 10 (citing Countervailing Duty Investigation of Certain Corrosion-Resistant Steel Products from the Republic of Korea: Final Affirmative Determination, and Final Affirmative Critical Circumstances Determination, in Part, 81 FR 35310 (June 2, 2016) (CORE Korea Final), and accompanying IDM at 28).
+154 Id. at 13 (citing Countervailing Duty Investigation of Certain Corrosion-Resistant Steel Products from the Republic of Korea: Final Affirmative Determination, and Final Affirmative Critical Circumstances Determination, in Part, 81 FR 35310 (June 2, 2016) (CORE Korea Final), and accompanying IDM at 28).

-152 See Nucor Rebuttal Brief - Hyundai Steel at 10.
+155 See Nucor Rebuttal Brief at 13.

-the input purchaser, whereas in this case only two parties are involved, the GOK and Hyundai Steel.
+Hyundai Steel.
 Moreover, the disposition of this case is not yet final, as it has been appealed to the CAFC.
-153
+156